Tomek20225/pytc/README.md

 ## Todo:

-- [x] Create a Python script to generate the .pycache (.pyc) file
+- [x] Generation and decompilation of .pycache files based on the .py files
-- [x] Map the basic Python binary in Rust
+- [x] Variable declarations
+- [x] Integer and variable additions
-- [x] Implement basic bytecode to LLVM IR conversion
+- [x] Print statements
-- [ ] Map the extended Python binary in Rust
+- [ ] Mapping of all primitive and non-primitive types
-- [ ] Create a more basic representation of the binary for LLVM processing
+- [ ] Mapping of all operations
-- [ ] Implement advanced Python features in LLVM IR
+- [ ] User-defined functions
-- [ ] Add support for Python standard library functions
+- [ ] Python standard library mapping
-- [ ] Implement proper type handling and optimization
+- [ ] Imports and modules
-- [ ] Add comprehensive test suite
+- [ ] Comprehensive test suite
-- [ ] Benchmark and optimize performance
+- [ ] Benchmarks

 ## References: